FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

 	(web container) $ python manage.py init_index
 	(web container) $ python manage.py import_entities Json dataset
 	```
-	(PRESS CTRL+D or type: "exit" to kill the container)
+	> :bell: to kill the container, press `CTRL+D` or type: `exit` from the terminal

-1. The web application should now be available with loaded data via  http://localhost and https://localhost with ssl connection (beware that most browsers display a warning or block self-signed certificates).
+1. The web application should now be available with loaded data via  http://localhost and https://localhost with ssl connection

+    > :warning: most browsers display a warning or block self-signed certificates.

 ### 2. Maintenance of docker-compose
-Docker container keeps the application in the state that it has been when it was built.
-Therefore, if you change any files in the project, in order to see changes in application the container has to be rebuilt:
+Docker container keeps the application in the state it was when  built.
+Therefore, **if you change any files in the project, the container has to be rebuilt in order to see changes in application** :

 ```shell=
 $ docker-compose up --build
 ```

-If you wanted to delete Solr data, you need to run:
+If you wanted to delete Solr data, you'd need to run:

 ```shell=
 $ docker-compose down --volumes